TianlongLiang/WAMR-doc-outline/appendix/background-knowledge.md

 TODO: graph

-Since we alright know what compiler is, now let's learn more details about compiler.
-First, let's talk about structure of compiler and the algorithm related to each part.
-Normally, the compiler is consist of three parts, Front End, Optimizer and Back End:
+Since we alright know what a compiler is, now let's learn more details about compiler.
+First, let's talk about the structure of the compiler and the algorithm related to each part.
+Typically, the compiler consists of three parts, Front End, Optimizer and Back End:

-- Front End: in some sense, this part is more "mature", the theory involved and actual implementation is more or less stable nowadays.
-The main purpose it serve is gathering textual information from source-language program and understand it both syntactically and semantically.
-After that, encoding the knowledge it has into Intermidiate Representation.
-The theory behind Front End are formal language theory(Scanners & Parsers) and lattice theory(Elaboriation for type checking).
+- Front End: in some sense, this part is more "mature."
+The theory involved and actual implementation is more or less stable nowadays.
+Its primary purpose is to gather textual information from source-language programs and understand it syntactically and semantically.
+After that, it encodes the knowledge it has into Intermediate Representation.
+The theory behind Front End is formal language theory(Scanners & Parsers) and lattice theory(Elaboration for type checking).

-- Optimizer: as the name suggests, the goal of Optimizer is to optimize the performance of our program.
+- Optimizer: as the name suggests, the Optimizer's goal is to optimize our program's performance.
 Clever readers may be conscious of the difficulty when they hear about the word "optimize".
-Indeed, the Optimizer is key part of our infrastructure, it analyse the input IR and transform it into definitive IR, normally through multiple pass, gradually accumlate knowledge of the program and apply better(hopefully) transformation to it.
-The output(definitive IR) is semantically equivalent to input IR so that it preserve the original meaning of the program we are compiling.
-The list of theory and algorithm could be used for
+Indeed, the Optimizer is very challenging to design and implement since it's a vital part of compiler infrastructure and imposes a heavy performance impact.
+It analyses the input IR and transforms it into definitive IR, usually through multiple passes, gradually accumulating knowledge of the program and applying a better(hopefully) transformation to it.
+The output(definitive IR) is semantically equivalent to the input IR to preserve the original meaning of the program we are compiling.
+The theories and algorithms that could be used for Optimizer are too many to list here.
+Here are some examples: Number theory, some graph algorithms for static analysis, and fixed-point algorithms for data-flow analysis.
+It's still an active field that attracts many people to research.

-- Back End: like Optimizer, the Back End has many open problems to tackle due to the complexiy nature of the probelm it tries to save
+- Back End: the Back End is in charge of mapping programs (in IR form) to low-level code forms that can run on the target machine.
+Usually, there is more than one Back End, so the compiler is portable for different platforms (ISA).
+Its main functionality includes instruction selection, register allocation, and instruction scheduling, in which many algorithms are applied, like heuristic search, graph coloring, and some dynamic programming.
+Like Optimizer, the Back End has many open problems to tackle and also is a field many people hold great interest in.

 ## 2. Interpreter

+### 2.1 What is Interpreter?

+The interpreter is also a system computer program.
+Like the compiler, it takes a source program as input; but instead of outputting a target program, it directly executes the program line by line and returns the corresponding results.
+One thing worth noting is that it's not uncommon for an interpreter to adapt widely used techniques in the compilers to improve its performance.
+Sometimes they are even used together.

+Based on the levels of the source language(high or low) and compilation strategies, the interpreters can be divided into several different categories.
+Let's look at them in more detail in the following section.

+### 2.2 Interpreter variants

+- Bytecode interpreters

+- Abstract syntax tree interpreter

+- Just-in-time compilation

 ## 3. Runtime system

-- similarity

-- difference